-Workers’ Compensation for Kentucky Businesses
+Workers’ Compensation Insurance in Kentucky

 What are the legal requirements for workers’ comp in Kentucky?

 Kentucky’s workers’ compensation law is unique with respect to its breadth of coverage for all workers.
 While some groups are excluded from employer-provided workers’ comp coverage — agricultural employees, some domestic workers, truly independent contractors, employees covered by federal acts, and certain religious organizations — all employees may still be covered under the Kentucky Uninsured Employers’ Fund.